MobleyLab/FreeSolv/scripts/README.md

 - `hComponents.py`: Script used to analyze GROMACS xvg files and extract components of the enthalpy change, in the early 2017 update to FreeSolv
 - `make_v0.32.py`: Script editing database to update from 0.31 to 0.32.
 - `make_supporting_files.py`: From database pickle file, makes json version, database.txt, groups.txt, and supporting smiles_to_cid and iupac_to_cid in json and pickle formats.
 - `rebuild_freesolv.py`: Rebuilding the contents of the FreeSolv database from primary data (SMILES strings) for use repeating all of the GROMACS calculations for the early 2017 update to the database.
+Requires the Chodera Lab's `openmoltools` and the Mobley lab's `SolvationToolkit`, both of which are available from the `omnia` conda channel and on GitHub.
 - `utils.py`: Shared utilities (very short at present)